 The Transitional Constitution

-In Summer 2011, Center personnel went to South Sudan to advise the new Government during the drafting of their Transitional Constitution.
-We drafted a memorandum which provided comments on the Transitional Constitution, addressing a series of issues relating to the concentration of executive power.
+In Summer 2011, Center personnel traveled to South Sudan to advise the legislative committee overseeing the drafting process for the Transitional Constitution.
+After meeting with various stakeholders (e.g. government officials and political party leaders, among others) the Center drafted a memorandum that provided comments on the Transitional Constitution, addressing issues related to the concentration of executive power.
 The memorandum was circulated to the Ministry of Parliamentary Affairs and to the leadership of the Parliament.
 We also met with the Speaker and Legal Counsel of the Parliament to discuss the issues raised in the memorandum.

-During the drafting of the Transitional Constitution, Center personnel worked with the Directorate of Legislative Affairs of South Sudan to help monitor the drafting process and produce reports which captured the proceedings.
+During the drafting of the Transitional Constitution, Center personnel worked with the Ministry of Legislative Affairs of South Sudan to help monitor the drafting process and produce reports which captured the proceedings.

 A Speakers’ Forum convened in June 2011, bringing together members of state legislatures and the Ministry of Parliamentary Affairs at state level to discuss governance during the transitional period.
 Center personnel worked with the Directorate of Legislative Affairs to convene the forum and report on it, and also worked with individual state legislators as they were thinking through their recommendations for the Transitional Constitution.
 A final report of the forum’s proceedings and recommendations was circulated to the state legislators and government officials in Juba.